W. F. R. Hardie

-William Francis Ross Hardie (25 April 1902 – 30 September 1990) was a Scottish classicist, philosopher and academic.
+William Francis Ross "Frank" Hardie (25 April 1902 – 30 September 1990) was a Scottish classicist, philosopher and academic.
 He was President of Corpus Christi College, Oxford, from 1950 to 1969.

 Early life and education

 Hardie was born on 25 April 1902 in Edinburgh, Scotland to William Hardie, classical scholar.
+His brother, Colin, also went on to become a successful classicist.
 He was educated at Edinburgh Academy, then an all-boys private school.
-He studied classics at Balliol College, Oxford, graduating with a double first Bachelor of Arts (BA) degree in 1924: he was awarded a number of undergraduate prizes in classics and philosophy.
+He studied literae humaniores ("Classics") at Balliol College, Oxford, graduating with a double first Bachelor of Arts (BA) degree in 1924: he was awarded a number of undergraduate prizes in classics and philosophy.